irods/irods-legacy/iRODS/clients/fuse/README.txt

 5) Mount the home collection to the local directory by typing in:
 ./irodsFs /usr/tmp/fmount

 The user's home collection is now mounted.
-The iRods files and sub-collections in the user's home collection should be accessible with normal UNIX commands through the /usr/tmp/fmount directory.
+The iRODS files and sub-collections in the user's home collection should be accessible with normal UNIX commands through the /usr/tmp/fmount directory.